Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

 Stuart Fairchild At The Plate

-- Fairchild has 13 doubles, two triples, five home runs and 24 walks while batting .224.
+- Fairchild is hitting .223 with 13 doubles, two triples, five home runs and 25 walks.

+- In 44.4% of his 81 games this season, Fairchild has picked up at least one hit.
+He's also had eight multi-hit games.

-- Fairchild has had an RBI in 20 games this season (25.0%), including six multi-RBI outings (7.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Fairchild has driven in a run in 20 games this season (24.7%), including six games with more than one RBI (7.4%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 24 games this year, with multiple runs four times.
+- He has scored in 24 games this season (29.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.